Skip to main content

 zoe_description: The description of the dimension as shown to Zoë.
 If not set, Zoë uses description instead.
 If set, this replaces description for Zoë only.
 End users will still see description in the UI.
 Use this to provide context to Zoë on how to use the field correctly.

-primary_key: A yes (or true) indicates that this field is the primary key of the table.
-The default is (or course) "no".
+primary_key: A true indicates that this field is the primary key of the table.
+The default is (of course) false.

-hidden: A yes (or true) indicates that this field should be hidden in the user interface.
+hidden: A true indicates that this field should be hidden in the user interface.
 If a field is hidden it can still be referenced in the data model, despite not appearing to end users as a selectable field.
-The default is "no" which shows the field in the UI.
+The default is false which shows the field in the UI.

 sql: (Required) This is the SQL expression that generates the field value.
 It can be as simple as ${TABLE}.my_field_name which just references a column in the database table, or something more advanced that references previously defined fields, like case when ${channel} ilike '%owned' then 'Yes' else 'No' end.